Alejogb1/job-board/blog-data/why-is-heroku-not-using-the-specified-ruby-version.md

 id: "why-is-heroku-not-using-the-specified-ruby-version"
 ---

-Okay, let's tackle this.
-I've certainly seen my share of "unexpected ruby versions" on Heroku deployments.
+,  I've certainly seen my share of "unexpected ruby versions" on Heroku deployments.
 It's a common hiccup, and usually stems from a few core issues.
 We can unpack this systematically.
 My experience with it actually goes back to a particularly stubborn legacy app we were migrating – quite the headache at the time.

 The first thing to understand is how Heroku manages Ruby versions.
 It relies heavily on your application's `Gemfile` and, crucially, the associated `Gemfile.lock`.
 This lock file is *the* source of truth for dependency versions, including Ruby itself.
 Heroku reads the `ruby` declaration specified inside, not just what might be in a `.ruby-version` file or environment variable – though those can certainly affect your local setup.
 Essentially, if there's no explicit ruby version in your gemfile or lockfile, Heroku defaults to a version its platform currently supports which may not be your desired target, leading to unexpected outcomes.